just-hey/SaleFinder-Server/README.md

 *[Justin Hays](https://github.com/just-hey "Justin Hays' GitHub")*

 SaleFinder is a full stack React App that allows users to register and have weekly text messages sent to them about what products are on sale.
-SaleFinder utilizes web scraping to pull date from the site [FoodKick](http://www.foodkick.com).
+SaleFinder utilizes web scraping to pull sale items from the weekly ads from the following stores:
+- *Whole Foods Market* _(uses zip code)_
+- *Target*
+- *Kroger* _(uses zip code)_

 SaleFinder was created in 2 weeks.